alexseitsinger/patched/README.md

 # QT

 Comprehensive and opnionated linter and formatter.
-Inspired by the fantastic [XO](https://github.com/xojs/xo) and [Standard](https://github.com/standard/standard).
+Inspired by the fantastic [XO](https://github.com/xojs/xo) and [Standard](https://github.com/standard/standard), among others.

 This was created simply because I got tired of manually installing all the eslint plugins that I use in each of my packages (and the related config files).